brucemwalker/gs_tools/plugnplay/README.md

 Get the Windows installer from here: [Download Windows installer (64-bit)](https://www.python.org/downloads/windows/).
 Also rename `gspnp_responder` to `gspnp_responder.py`.

+When you launch `gspnp_responder.py` the Windows Firewall will popup a warning.
+You must enable access for the modes you are in or likely to switch to, eg Public and Private networks.

 On macOS you will possibly need to install a more recent Python than the OS comes installed with.
 I recommend [MacPorts](https://www.macports.org/)